Utreexo demo release 0.2 by Tadge Dryja

 BitMex's 100x Group has awarded its last Bitcoin development grant of the year.
 The company has awarded a grant valued at $40,000 to Calvin Kim for his Bitcoin scalability solution, Utreexo — a project originally created by Tadge Dryja from the MIT Digital Currency Initiative.

-"MIT Lightning Creator Unveils First ‘Demonstration’ of Bitcoin Scaling Tech" by Coindesk discusses Utreexo
+"MIT Lightning Creator Unveils First ‘Demonstration’ of Bitcoin Scaling Tech" by Coindesk discussing Utreexo

 An article by Alyssa Hertig published on July 28th, 2020. coindesk.com